Vedhasri-K-P/ai-resume-screening-agent/README.md

 The purpose of this project is to help recruiters quickly compare multiple resumes against a given Job Description (JD) and rank candidates based on how well they match the required skills and qualifications.

-Instead of manually reading every resume, the application automatically extracts important information, compares it with the job description, calculates a relevance score, and generates a ranked list of candidates.
+Instead of manually reading every resume, the application automatically extracts important information, compares it against the job description, calculates a weighted relevance score, and generates a ranked list of candidates.

 ---

 # Features

--Supports parsing resumes in PDF, DOCX and TXT formats.
+- Supports parsing resumes in PDF, DOCX and TXT formats.
 - Extracts important candidate information
   - Skills
   - Education